Hariharan-S2006/git-bootcamp/README.md

 "Added a new section for Day 2 assignment."
 "Fixed a typo in README."
 "Added a new section for Day 2 assignment."
+"Added a new section for Day 2 assignment."